 High winds, rain, and coastal flooding will impact Alligator River National Wildlife Refuge this weekend.
 The Refuges Gateway Visitor Center on Roanoke Island will be closed Saturday, September 23.

 Please check the latest road closures and use caution when traveling.

 From a multi-refuge Visitor Center full of exciting exhibits to the possibility of seeing charismatic mega-fauna like red wolves and black bear, Alligator River National Wildlife Refuge offers year-round opportunities for learning and adventuring.
 The refuge is open year-round during daylight hours.
-We have great paddling trails, a wildlife drive, and two walking trails where you can learn about refuge wildlife and habitats.
-Maps and brochures can be found in the Library.

 Things to Do

 - Don’t miss the National Wildlife Refuges Visitor Center on Roanoke Island and its state-of-the-art exhibits—all free!

 - Venture to the Dare County mainland to the refuge's popular Murphy Peterson Wildlife Drive, where locals compete to see who can count the most black bear in one evening.
 Wildlife abounds in the farming and moist soil management units along the Wildlife Drive.
 Wildlife are most active in the morning and evening.